SUSTAINABLE SLOPES

 RESTORE & REGROW

 When completing trail developments or adding new infrastructure, such as new chairlifts, we don’t want to lose any native flora or fauna in the process.
-To Avoid this, tussocks removed are propagated at a nursey in Southland while the work is taking place, they’re then returned and replanted on mountain.

 In summer, we attack a number of exotic plants that invade Coronet Peak.
 Our staff walk the mountain cutting down Pine and Douglas Fir, and spraying Willow, Broom, Silver Birch and more.
 Come December, we do a special trip cutting down Pine to be sold to the local community as Christmas Trees.
 Money raised is donated to local charity Happiness House.